srujana23p/Selenium-Java-Automation-/README.md

 # Selenium-Java-Automation-
--IDE: VS CODE
+IDE: VS CODE.
--Dependencies: Selenium
+Dependencies: Selenium.
--CONFIGURATIONS:
+CONFIGURATIONS:
-Install the JDK appropriate for your operating system.Set Up Environment Variables.Verify the Installation.
+-Install the JDK appropriate for your operating system.Set Up Environment Variables.Verify the Installation.
-Install Maven and ensure Maven is added to your system's PATH.
+-Install Maven and ensure Maven is added to your system's PATH.
 -In VS CODE, Create a new Maven Project
 -Add Selenium Dependency in POM.xml file
 -Download the ChromeDriver from the official site and place it in a known location.

-Task- Automate a Simple Web Login Test
+Task- Automate a Simple Web Login Test.
 Instructions:- Demo website that has a login page(https://app.logyxps.com/) Automate test script using Selenium WebDriver in Java.
 This script performs:
  1. Open the web browser and navigate to the login page.